JonnyGamer/SwiftKoans/Chapter1.md

 # Welcome to Warnings
 ⚠︎⚠︎⚠︎ Warnings?? ⚠︎⚠︎⚠︎

+Warnings are useful!
+They are *not* errors.
+Warnings only crop up when something unintended may take place.

 1. Our four basic warnings (Respective to our four basic types)
 ```swift
 true     // ⚠︎ Boolean literal is unused